WesloTheWeb/Icecream-Shoppe/README.md

 # ABOUT
 This is a small project that is ice cream shop theme.

+## HOW TO RUN PROJECT LOCALLY:
+1. Git clone this repository to your files.
+2. (Preferred) You can get a Live Server if you are using Visual Studio Code.
+Once downloaded right-click 'index.html' and launch the server to view the page.

+Or once downloaded, just click the index.html file in the downloaded folder as everything is contained in the folder.

 ## WHY?
 It has been quite some time since I have coded in regular vanilla HTML, CSS and JavaScript.
 While I have not forgotten it in the lands of frameworks, it's important to not rely heavily on frameworks.